micahp/finetuned-photo-gen/docs/context-summary-2025-07-25.md

 - [ ] Remove dead SSE files (`/api/fal/stream`, `fal-log-subscriber.ts`) once CI passes.
 - [ ] Adaptive back-off after 90 % to save API calls.
 - [ ] Consolidate duplicated progress parsing into shared util.

+- **Gallery UI Consistency:** Major effort to align the video and image gallery experiences.
+    - Video previews now use the same `<Card>` component as images.
+    - Action controls (select, download, delete) were added to videos, reaching feature parity with the image gallery.
+    - The video detail modal layout was updated to match the image modal.
+- **Video Card Refactor:**
+    - A new `VideoGalleryCard` component was introduced, encapsulating skeleton loading, a fade-in effect, and hover-to-play logic.
+    - The background color of the video container now matches the skeleton, preventing a "white flash" during load.
+    - The old `VideoPreview` component was deprecated and is slated for removal.
+- **Infinite Scroll Fixed:**
+    - The gallery's infinite scroll was fixed for both images and videos.
+An intersection observer was correctly attached to the last element, allowing users to load more than the initial 20 items.
+    - API requests for the gallery now correctly include filter parameters to ensure subsequent pages are loaded correctly.
+    - The total count of items is now accurately displayed.
+- **Decision logs** – Added:
+  - `decisions/gallery-consistency-2024-07-26.md`